Embedded opportunities for eSafety in the curriculum

-Safer Internet Day 2017 was celebrated globally on Tuesday 7th February 2017 with the slogan ‘Be the change: Unite for a better internet’.
+Safer Internet Day 2018 was celebrated globally on Tuesday 6th February 2018 with the slogan ‘Create, Connect and Share Respect.
+A better internet starts with you’.

 Coordinated in the UK by the UK Safer Internet Centre the celebration seen hundreds of organisations, including CCEA, getting involved to help promote the safe, responsible and positive use of digital technology for children and young people.